mccdaq/daqhats/docs/_sources/install.rst.txt

    the firmware on the MCC 118 that is installed at address 0::

     mcc118_firmware_update 0 ~/daqhats/tools/MCC_118.hex

+**Note:** If you encounter any errors during steps 5 - 7 then uininstall the daqhats library (if installed), go back to step 4, update your installed packages and reboot, then repeat steps 5 - 7.

 You can now run the example programs under ~/daqhats/examples and create your own programs.